-This summary highlights information contained elsewhere in this prospectus and does not contain all of the information that you should consider in making your investment decision.
-Before investing in our common stock, you should carefully read this entire prospectus, including our financial statements and the related notes included elsewhere in this prospectus.
-You should also consider, among other things, the matters described under "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," in each case appearing elsewhere in this prospectus.
-We are concurrently offering shares of our common stock and \$20.0 million aggregate principal amount of our 5.0% Convertible Senior Notes due 2020, or the notes (plus up to an additional \$3.0 million principal amount of notes if the underwriters for the concurrent offering of notes exercise their overallotment option).
-Unless the context requires otherwise, in this prospectus the term "offering" refers to both the offering of common stock and the concurrent offering of notes.
+This summary highlights information contained elsewhere in this prospectus and the documents incorporated by reference herein and does not contain all of the information that you should consider in making your investment decision.
+Before investing in our common stock, you should carefully read this entire prospectus, including our financial statements and the related notes incorporated by reference herein.
+You should also consider, among other things, the matters described under "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," appearing elsewhere in this prospectus or incorporated by reference herein.
 Unless otherwise stated, all references to "us," "our," "Inotek," "we," the "Company" and similar designations refer to Inotek Pharmaceuticals Corporation.